amlannag6/amlannag6/README.md

 # Connect:
 - 👯 I’m looking to collaborate on Github.
-- 💬 Ask me about my developed project.
+- 💬 Ask me about my ongoing or developed project.
-- 📫 How to reach me: Email: amlannag6@outlook.com or reach me at Linkedln:  https://www.linkedin.com/in/amlannag6/  & Email: amlannag6@outlook.com
+- 📫 How to reach me: Email: amlannag6@outlook.com or reach me at Linkedln:  https://www.linkedin.com/in/amlannag6/
 - 📫 Portfolio: amlanportfolio.streamlit.app
 - let's chat : https://calendly.com/amlannag6/30min